mohammadhelaly/helprr/README.md

 - The Listen flow stores conversations and messages locally in Expo SQLite.
 - Conversation messages support English and Arabic language metadata.
+- The app UI is localized in English and Arabic through `src/lib/i18n/resources`.
-- The app language preference is stored locally, but full UI localization is not implemented yet.
+- The app language preference is stored locally in SQLite and is initialized from the stored preference or the device locale.
+- Arabic switches the app to RTL with React Native `I18nManager`; direction changes require an app reload so native RTL layout flags are applied consistently.
+- Directional icons opt into RTL mirroring through the shared `Icon` wrapper's `autoMirror` prop.
 - Speech recognition requests permission from the feature flow.
 - Camera permission is requested from the See flow.
-- Object detection currently uses `SSDLITE_320_MOBILENET_V3_LARGE` through React Native Executorch.
+- Object detection currently uses [`SSDLITE_320_MOBILENET_V3_LARGE`](https://huggingface.co/software-mansion/react-native-executorch-ssdlite320-mobilenet-v3-large) through [React Native ExecuTorch object detection](https://docs.swmansion.com/react-native-executorch/docs/0.5.x/hooks/computer-vision/useObjectDetection).
+The underlying model is TorchVision's [SSDLite320 MobileNetV3 Large](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.ssdlite320_mobilenet_v3_large.html).
 - The app has no server-side storage today; privacy statements must be revisited if cloud sync, analytics, AI APIs, crash reporting, or account features are added.

 ## Deployment